EmediongEdet/EmediongEdet/README.md

 # About Me

 I am a student of BYU Pathway with the degree of Associate of Applied Science in Applied Technology.
 I am working towards my BSC in Software Development in the same field.
 I am also a skilled mentor with 2 years of experience.
 I have worked as a clerk in charge of finance and individual records and data.
 I have also worked as a customer support specialist for 2 years with a wholesome set of experience.
-I am open to remote, hybrid, and on-site job vacancies and ready to be contacted
+I am open to remote, hybrid, and on-site job vacancies and ready to be contacted.

 ## Technologies and Tools

 - Proficient in:   JavaScript, HTML, CSS, Responsive Web Design, SEO, JSON, React.js, jQuery, React Native, Tailwind CSS, Node.js, etc.
-- Skills:   •	UI/UX design for web and mobile software • Sound reasoning, decision making, and problem overcoming • Fluency in oral and written communication
+- Skills:   •	UI/UX design for web and mobile software • Sound reasoning, decision making, and problem overcoming • Fluency in oral and written communication.

 <div>
     <img src="https://github.com/devicons/devicon/blob/master/icons/react/react-original-wordmark.svg" title="React" alt="React" width="40" height="40"/>&nbsp;